chamilo/chash/README.md

       files:clean_course_files              Cleans the courses directory
       files:clean_deleted_documents         Cleans the documents that were deleted but left as _DELETED_ files:clean_temp_folder               Cleans the temp directory.
-      files:generate_temp_folders           Generate temp folder structure: twig
+      files:convert_videos                  Converts all videos found in the given directory (recursively) to the given format, using the ffmpeg command line files:delete_courses                  Given an ID, code or category code, deletes one or several courses completely files:delete_multi_url                Deletes one URL out of a multi-url campus files:generate_temp_folders           Generate temp folder structure: twig
-      files:set_permissions_after_install   Set permissions
+      files:replace_url                     Cleans the config files to help you re-install files:set_permissions_after_install   Set permissions
-      files:show_mail_conf                  Returns the current mail config
+      files:show_disk_usage                 Shows the disk usage vs allowed space, per course files:show_mail_conf                  Returns the current mail config
+      files:update_directory_max_size       Increases the max disk space for all the courses reaching a certain threshold.

+    info
+      info:which                            Tells where to find code for Chamilo tools

     migrations
       migrations:diff                       Generate a migration by comparing your current database to your mapping information.